 2004 was the year of transitioning and self learning, it was the year I was able to finally leave high school and the year I met my first long term boyfriend.
 17 turning 18 I was naïve and believed in fairy tales, just like majority of girls growing up experiencing romance only in books and watching movies like Never Been Kissed.
 I had several crushes in high school – who didn’t?
 But to be able to go on dates was a little hard under the supervision of a traditional Asian family and low self-esteem.

 So now that high school was coming to an end, this was my chance to have some freedom.
 The freedom to be able to do things normal teenage girls were able to do and luckily for me, I found someone to run through the waves of freedom with.

 However, instead of running with me I found myself running away from him instead.

-I previously wrote about how this fairy tale story was nothing but a murder mystery novel but for years no one could uncover the clues so I had to spell it out for them: I was in an abusive relationship.
+I previously wrote about how this fairy tale story was nothing but a murder mystery novel but for years no one knew what I have gone through nor could I bring myself to talk about it.
+But I was in an abusive relationship.

 Limiting Circle of Friends